Boereck/odesign-designer/README.md

 Setting the EReferences for Edges via the tools in the palette currently only works for edges that do not connect other edges (neither source or target is an EdgeMapping).

-Currently the editor throws some exceptions that will be shown on the standard out of the Eclipse instance, because not all icons are actually available and some model features are not found.
+Currently the editor throws some exceptions that will be shown on the standard out of the Eclipse instance, because some model features are not found.
-These problems still have to be investigated.
+This problems still has to be investigated.